caseif/Argus/CODE_STYLE.md

 The second exception is carved out for pimpl structs.
 Pimpl struct names have the prefix `pimpl_` and  otherwise use PascalCase, and pimpl struct member names do not have the `m_` prefix.
-The reasoning behind the exception for member names is that pimpl structs should not define any member functions (apart from constructors/destructors), and as a result are only ever access through the `m_pimpl` field of the enclosing class and thus the prefix is always redundant.
+The reasoning behind the exception for member names is that pimpl structs should not define any member functions (apart from constructors/destructors), and as a result are only ever access through the `pimpl` field of the enclosing class and thus the prefix is always redundant.

 The final exception applies to structs which do not declare member functions.
 In this case, access to member fields will always be external and there is no point in differentiating between member fields and other variables.
 Note that